mtbottle/mtbottle-website/blog/posts/2023-01-11-Product_limits.md

 - Do we want to consider tiered access, where users can access data by certain APIs up to certain point, but require a different API or need to contact our customer support for data beyond that threshold?

+- Should there be size limits for uploaded files?

+- Should there be number of files uploaded for the user? account? session?

 ### Third Party Request Limits